voxel51/fiftyone/docs/source/integrations/labelbox.rst

 ____________________

-You can perform additional Labelbox-specific operations to monitor the progress of an annotation task initiated by
-:meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>` via
+You can perform additional Labelbox-specific operations to monitor the progress of an annotation project initiated by :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>` via the returned
-the returned
 :class:`LabelboxAnnotationResults <fiftyone.utils.labelbox.LabelboxAnnotationResults>`